rapid7/icon-integrations-validators/README.md

 ## Changelog

+* 3.0.0 - Refactor of validate.py.
+Creates a Validate class and updates the validate method to use ValidationException
 * 2.9.0 - Add unit testing support.
 Add support, workflow files, workflow vendor, workflow version, workflow changelog and workflow extension validators
 * 2.8.1 - Bug fix for URLValidator when opening files
 * 2.8.0 - Update ChangelogValidator to validate plugin's version history with latest version number |